CARING FAMILY, S.C.

 Services

 As primary care providers, Drs.
-Gancayco, Ramirez and Giese and nurse practitioner Lauren Mielke serve as your first contact with the medical system.
+Gancayco, Ramirez and Giese and nurse practitioners Lauren and Jonathan serve as your first contact with the medical system.
 Most medical conditions can be treated here including hypertension, asthma, arthritis, high cholesterol, diabetes, heart problems, ear, nose, sinus, and throat problems, injuries including stitches, acne, removal of minor skin lesions, gynecological services (as annual PAP smears).
-For pediatrics: newborn care, growth and developmental assessments, rashes, immunization, school problems (as attention deficit disorder).
-Dr. Giese does not dispense birth control but can help couples with natural family planning in conjunction with a formal program elsewhere.
+For pediatrics, newborn care, growth and developmental assessments, rashes, immunization, school problems (as attention deficit disorder).

 Managed Care